-You are not required to sterilize your tools.
-(But consider various recommendations to do so, including the CDC.)
+In the United States, you are not required to sterilize your tools, but consider various recommendations to do so, including the CDC.

 High-Level Disinfection versus Sterilization

 High-level disinfection and sterilization both eliminate all microorganisms.
 The difference is that sterilization also eliminates bacterial spores, which aren't eliminated by high-level disinfection.
 Read more about the differences from the CDC.

 Clostridium botulinum - Wound botulism

 Infection Control: Creating Your Policies and Procedures

 Research recommendations in your area.
 For example: Boston Public Health Commission states that nail salons "must install and use either an autoclave or a US FDA registered dry heat sterilizer to sterilize multi-use tools".
 Although the Boston Public Health Commission writes about "nail salons", the focus should be about sterilizing multi-use tools.

 Sterilization should be used on critical items (e.g. tools that penetrate tissue that has a blood supply).

 High-level disinfectants can be used on semi-critical items (e.g. tools that come into contact with non-intact skin).